colinstein/dotfiles/README.md

 This is a work in progress.
 While I have all of this software working nicely on several computers I've never bothered to automate the install process 100% so this repository will evolve over time.

-The configuration for SMIME keys in muttrc won't work out of the box.
-They're configured to use the 'password file' flag to allow access to keys but `bin/smime_keys.sh` is a shell script.
-My plan is to pass the password directly and use `$(smime_keys.sh)` along wth the password flag instead.
-Those passwords will have to be moved into keychain too.

 You can't apply the sidebar and index colour patch in mutt.
 Those both depend on a pristine repository.
 If I want them to work together I'm going to have to